 By my watch, it’s Friday afternoon and that can only mean one thing for the vast majority of folks sitting in offices and cubicles and ergonomic desk chairs — no one’s doing anything!
 People are watching the clock tick slowly ’til 5 (or 6…) rolls around.
-So I figured it was a good time to introduce my entry into Travel Supermarket’s Capture the Colour competition.
-I check it off my to-do list, and you get some fodder for your Friday afternoon escapist daydreams.
-Win-win!
+How about some pretty photos to pass the time?

 Color captured: December 2011